-The derivative contracts used to hedge our exposure to fluctuations in interest rates could result in reductions in our partners' equity as well as charges against our profit.
+The derivative contracts used to hedge our exposure to fluctuations in interest rates and foreign exchange rates could result in reductions in our partners' equity as well as charges against our profit.

-We enter into interest rate swaps from time to time for purposes of managing our exposure to fluctuations in interest rates applicable to floating rate indebtedness.
-As of December 31, 2017, we had four interest rate swaps in place with a notional amount of \$470.0 million.
+We enter into derivative contracts from time to time for purposes of managing our exposure to fluctuations in interest rates applicable to floating rate indebtedness and in foreign exchange rates relating to our operating expenditures that are denominated in currencies other than the U.S. dollar.
+As of December 31, 2018, we had six interest rate swaps in place with a notional amount of \$625.0 million (of which \$75.0 million had an effective date of January 2019) and nine foreign exchange forward contracts to purchase a total notional amount of €18.0 million.
 None of the existing derivative contracts were designated as a cash flow hedging instrument.
 The changes in their fair value are recognized in our statement of profit or loss.
 Changes in the fair value of any derivative contracts that do not qualify for treatment as cash flow hedges for financial reporting purposes would affect, among other things, our profit and earnings per unit and would affect compliance with the market value adjusted net worth covenants in our credit facilities.
-For future interest rate swaps that may be designated as cash flow hedging instruments, the changes in the fair value of the contracts will be recognized in our statement of other comprehensive income as cash flow hedge gains or losses for the period, and could affect compliance with the market value adjusted net worth covenants in our credit facilities.
+For future interest rate swaps and foreign exchanges in the contracts will be recognized in our statement of other comprehensive income as cash flow hedge gains or losses for the period, and could affect compliance with the market value adjusted net worth covenants in our credit facilities.

-There is no assurance that our derivative contracts will provide adequate protection against adverse changes in interest rates or that our bank counterparties will be able to perform their obligations.
+There is no assurance that our derivative contracts will provide adequate protection against adverse changes in interest rates or foreign exchange rates or that our bank counterparties will be able to perform their obligations.
 In addition, as a result of the implementation of new regulation of the swaps markets in the United States, the European Union and elsewhere over the next few years, the cost and availability of interest rate and currency hedges may increase or suitable hedges may not be available.